 - What Makes a Vacuum Lightweight?

 - Which are the Best Lightweight Upright Vacuums?

 - Which are the Best Lightweight Vacuum Cleaners for the Elderly?

 - Page Update History

 What Makes a Vacuum Lightweight?

-Before we get started, we need to answer how heavy an upright cleaner can be and still be considered lightweight.
-This is a subjective question, but we think any model that’s below 5kg can be considered lightweight.
-There are lighter vacuums than this – some weigh as little as 2kg – but 5kg is light enough to carry (for most people) yet doesn’t narrow the available options too dramatically.
+We consider any upright vacuum cleaner that’s below 5kg to be lightweight.
+There are lighter vacuums available – some weigh as little as 2kg – but 5kg is light enough to carry (for most people,) yet is much more lightweight than the heaviest vacuums.

-We should also give you a word of warning.
-While getting a lightweight vacuum cleaner may be a priority for you, it shouldn’t be the only consideration.
-Suction power, dust capacity, included tools and price are all factors that shouldn’t be ignored.
-The lightest vacuum cleaner isn’t always the best option.
+Additionally, keep in mind that a vacuum’s weight shouldn’t be the only consideration.
+Suction power, dust capacity, included tools, and price are all factors that shouldn’t be ignored.
+The lightest vacuum cleaner isn’t always the best option!

 Which are the Best Lightweight Upright Vacuums?